 SCROLL THROUGH SOME OF OUR MUSES' SUGGESTIONS

 Spain was known as Hispania from the time Scipio first arrived in Tarragona (the first Roman City outside of Italy) in 218 BC, until the invasion of the Goths, to the beginning of the fifth century A.D.
-SO for 6 centuries!
+An amzing for 6 centuries!

 Hispania was one of the Roman Empire's richest provinces.
-The Romans gave Hispania culture, their building knowledge, how to be organised political and administrative, and even their legal code.
+The Romans gave Hispania culture, their building knowledge, how to be organised politically and administratively, and even their legal code.

 There are many well-preserved Roman buildings in Spain such as villas, amphitheaters, and roads.
 The Roman villa of La Olmeda is definitely worth a visit.